E-G-C/avs-workshop-step-by-step/module-1-task-1.md

 5.  **Access vCenter and NSX-T environment with Bastion -** Now you can validate this connection by accessing vCenter in AVS from a jumpbox in Azure.
-6. In the Azure Portal, go back to the Azure VMWare Solution
+6. In the Azure Portal, go back to the Azure VMware Solution

-7. Select the Azure VMWare Solution associated with your group:
+7. Select the Azure VMware Solution associated with your group:
     GROUP\#-AVS1-SDDC

 8. In the left hand navigation, select **Identity**